digidem/digital-democracy.org/_posts/blog/2021-09-23-mapeo_selected_as_a_2021_solver_with_mit_solve.md

 title: Mapeo named a 2021 Solver with MIT Solve
 published: true
 date: 2021-09-22
-excerpt: >
-  Every year, MIT Solve calls for tech-based solutions to global challenges and selects the most promising pitches among thousands of applications.
-This year, Mapeo was one of seven Solver teams chosen for the Resilient Ecosystems Challenge.
+excerpt: "Every year, MIT Solve calls for tech-based solutions to global challenges and selects the most promising pitches among thousands of applications.
+This year, Mapeo was one of seven Solver teams chosen for the Resilient Ecosystems Challenge. "
 author: "Emily Jacobi "
 image: /assets/48941308913_087bec5204_o.jpeg
 tags: